jarodise/logseq-copilot/README.md

 - Custom Prompt 3: Ctrl+Shift+L

 ## Tips
-- Use Custom Prompt 1 for tasks you frequently do
+- Test your API connection with the verify button before use
 - Adjust temperature for more creative (higher) or focused (lower) responses
-- Verify your API key if you encounter connection issues
+- Use custom prompts for frequently repeated tasks
 - Customize hotkeys in Logseq's Settings > Shortcuts if you prefer different combinations

 ## Support
 If you encounter any issues or have suggestions, please:
-1. Check if your API key is verified
+1. Check if your API connection is verified
 2. Ensure you have selected a block before using commands
 3. Check the console for any error messages